Note from the Editor: This blog is a recap of an older webinar. To view the most recent webinars, you can do so here.

 The term MFT (Managed File Transfer) is not new, but you may have begun to hear it more frequently.
 Changes in data security and transmission regulations have brought this established technology to the forefront, but what exactly does it entail?

 GoAnywhere MFT hosted "Managed File Transfer 101,” a webinar to present the essentials of MFT and what you should look for when researching an MFT solution for your organization.

-In the presentation, Bob Luebbe, chief architect of Linoma Software [now HelpSystems], talked about the existing challenges of file transfer:
+In the presentation, Bob Luebbe, (the previous) Chief Architect of GoAnywhere, spoke about the existing challenges of file transfer:

-- Old technology - such as Standard FTP - is still in use despite limitations and risks posed by data "sent in the clear".
+- Old technologies like Standard FTP, which are still in use despite limitations and risks posed by data "sent in the clear.”

 - Time consuming manual processes that might include the use of PC tools.
 Scripts are also a legacy of old processes that continue to saddle IT departments.
 Programmers create and maintain these scripts - often hundreds or thousands - to automate transfers.